LCOGT/lcogtsnpipe/manual.md

 * **Call**: ```-s psf```
 * **Description**: creates a model psf for each image
 * **Recommended Options**:
-    * ```--catalog=CATALOG``` this uses the stars found at the location of stars in the catalog to generate a model PSF (TODO: check that this is true)
 * **Other Options**:
+    * ```--catalog=CATALOG``` this uses the stars found at the location of stars in the catalog to generate a model PSF
+    * ```--max_apercorr``` if the median difference between the psf and aperture magnitudes for catalog stars is more than this value, the PSF stage will fail.
+In practice, if this value is large its an indication that the model PSF is not characterizing the actual PSF well.
 * **How to tell if this step worked**:
     * This step fills in the psf column with a filename (for the psf model) if it succeeds and an X if it fails.
+    * Alternately, run ```lscloop.py -n <snname> -e <epoch> -b psf``` and any other criteria you'd like to filter on to get a list of files that failed the PSF stage
-    * To inspect images for which the pipeline failed:
+    * To inspect all images and their PSFs:
         * open DS9
-        * run the standard lscloop.py with the stage ```-s checkpsf -b psf --show``` TODO: check if you need --show or -i
+        * run the standard lscloop.py with the stage ```-s checkpsf --show --no_iraf```
         * This displays image for which the psf value is X in DS9 and in a separate window shows the psf model.
 The psf model should be a single source (e.g. not a blended gaussian).
-TODO: is it ok if its elongated?
         * You will then be asked if this image is good with the option to answer: yes, no, or bad.
 Here if you answer bad, the quality will be set from 127 to 1, indicating that the image should not be used.
 If you mark no, then the psf will be reset, indicating that you would like to try to calibrate the psf again.
-        * if you run this step without ```-b psf``` then you can inspect all observations
-        * BETA: ```-s checkpsf``` has the option to use matplotlib to display the psf rather than iraf with the option ```--no_iraf```.
-In this case, you can manipulate the figure (rotate and pan) to better see the psf
+    * To inspect images for which the PSF failed
+        * open DS9
+        * run the standard lscloop.py with the stage ```-s wcs -b psf --show```
 * **How to fix this step if the image looks ok but the psf step failed**
+    * Try adjusting --datamin or --datamax to select different stars.
+You can use the datamin and datamax output during the PSF stage to change which stars are selected
-    * Try running without the  --catalog option
+    * Try running with the  --catalog option
     * Try running with the ```--fwhm``` option.
 This is especially true for the 0.4m telescopes.
 Possible values to try: 5 and 7
-    *

-### Generate instrumental magnitudes using psf photometry
+### Generate instrumental magnitudes using psf and aperture photometry
 * **Call**: ```-s psfmag```
-* **Description**: Generate instrumental magnitudes using psf photometry
+* **Description**: Generate instrumental magnitudes using psf and aperture photometry
 * **Recommended Options**:
 * **Other Options**:
+    * `--datamin` and `--datamax` manually set the datamin and datamax keywords used by iraf to select the PSF stars.
+These may be necessary to use if the aperture photometry is failing and you're interested in it
 * **How to tell if this step worked**:
-    * This step sets the psfmag column to the instrumental magnitude if this step works and to 9999 if this step fails.
+    * This step sets the psfmag and apmag column to the instrumental magnitude if this step works and to 9999 if this step fails.
+    * Alternately, run ```lscloop.py -n <snname> -e <epoch> -b psfmag``` (or ```-b apmag```) and any other criteria you'd like to filter on to get a list of files that failed the PSF stage
 * **How to fix this step if the image looks ok but the psfmag step failed**
+    * Try setting `--datamin` and/or `--datamax`

 ### Calculate the zeropoint
 * **Call**: ```-s zcat```
 * **Description**: Calculate the zeropoint of an image using the apparent magnitude of stars in the image as found in the catalog provided.
 This will be used to convert instrumental magnitudes to apparent magnitudes
-* TODO: What does the pipeline default to when no catalog is provided?
 * **Recommended Options**:
+    * ```-f sloan```, ```-f apass```, or ```-f landolt```: more than one filter should be provided so that the zeropoint color term can be calculated
+* **Other Options**:
     * ```--catalog=CATALOG``` where CATALOG should be a catalog that corresponds to the filter you are trying to calibrate (e.g. apass, sloan, or landolt).
 The pipeline will use the location and apparent magnitude of the stars in this catalog to calculate the conversion between instrumental and apparent magnitude.
-* **Other Options**:
 * **How to tell if this step worked**:
     * This set fills in the zcat column in the photlco database with a file name if it succeeded and an X if it failed
+    * Alternately, run ```lscloop.py -n <snname> -e <epoch> -b zcat``` and any other criteria you'd like to filter on to get a list of files that failed the zcat stage
     * The most likely failure mode is that there are not enough stars between the catalog and the image.
 You can visually check this by:
         * Openning DS9
         * running ```-s zcat -i```